vsaravind01/ai-term/README.md

 ### 1. Start Support Services

-### 1. Start Support Services
 Run the following command to start the STT and TTS services in the background:

 ```bash
 ai-term start
 ```

-This will automatically build the required Docker images (if missing) and start the containers.
+This pulls pre-built Docker images from GHCR and starts the services.

 ### 2. Check Status (Optional)
 You can verify the services are running with: